zpweber/MySQLSessionHandler/README.md

 ```

 ## Discuss:
 1.)
-Handler can be slow because of database bottleneck; database access accounts for approximately 80-90% of execution time.
+Handler can be slow because of database bottleneck (database access accounts for approximately 80-90% of execution time).
 This handler works great for low traffic sites (< 100 requests/sec) and the added benefits should be obvious.
-High traffic sites should use another solution such as caching.
+High traffic sites should use another solution such as memcached.
+The security mechanisms in this class can easily be adapted to use other storage methods.

 ## Author(s):
 Phillip Weber